Service Line Material Map

 Different materials at different points?

-To assess the overall service line material, PWD reviews material information along three points of your service line.
+To assess the overall service line material, PWD reviews material information along two points of your service line.
 Your service line is categorized based on the overall material.

 If your service line is categorized as “non-lead”, it is likely made of plastic or copper.
 These materials are commonly used because they do not contain lead.
 Learn more about non-lead service lines →